vishwambhar/B2C-WebApp-OpenIDConnect-NodeJS/README.md

 This Node.js app will give you with a quick and easy way to set up a Web application in node.js with Express using OpenID Connect.
 The sample server included in the download are designed to run on any platform.

-We've released all of the source code for this example in GitHub under an MIT license, so feel free to clone (or even better, fork!) and provide feedback on the forums.

 ## Quick Start

 Getting started with the sample is easy.
 It is configured to run out of the box with minimal setup.